fabianroy/Python-Virtual-Hand-Mouse/README.md

 # Python-Virtual-Hand-Mouse
-A virtual hand mouse programmed with Python.
+A virtual hand mouse programmed by Python.

 ---